fenago/tableau-server/md/tsm/tsm maintenance - Tableau.md

 Tableau Metadata API for Tableau Server.

-If Tableau Server is licensed with the [Data Management Add-on]{.VariablesDM_sku}, enabling the Metadata API enables Tableau Catalog.
+If Tableau Server is licensed with the [Data Management Add-on], enabling the Metadata API enables Tableau Catalog.

 When enabling the Metadata API, information about the content on